☰︎

 Paulo Bittencourt, singing at an event at the Adventist Institute of Education, in São Paulo, where he studied Theology (1987)

 In 1987, I went to study Theology at the Adventist Institute of Education, a boarding college in São Paulo, to become a church pastor.
 With my head full of questions, two and a half years later I abandoned my studies and, with the 600 dollars I had earned selling bibles door to door, went on an adventure to Europe, where I ended up staying.
-At the AIE, I sang in the choir, but I also did a lot of solos.
+At the Theology college, I sang in the choir, but also did a lot of solos.
 I had been considered to become the baritone of the Brazilian The King’s Heralds Quartet, a kind of The Beatles of the Adventist Church.

 Paulo Bittencourt, performing with the Arnold Schoenberg Choir, in a concert at the Musikverein, in Vienna, Austria (1994)